hoverla-team-2023/HoverlaBring/README.md

 }
 ```
+---

 ### @Component and @Autowired

----

-Example of code : creation custom components which  will be maneged by BringContext
+Creation custom components which  will be maneged by BringContext.

+`@Component` is used to declare a class as a Bring bean, indicating that it should be managed by the Bring IoC
+This annotation is often applied to classes that represent services,
+repositories, or other components in a Bring application.

+On the other hand,`@Autowired`is used to inject dependencies automatically.
+When Bring encounters this annotation, it looks for a compatible bean in its container and
+injects into.

+Example:

 ```java